castle-engine/castle-engine/examples/lazarus/vrml_browser/README.txt

-This is a simple VRML browser in Lazarus, based on TKamVRMLBrowser component of our engine.
+This is a simple VRML browser in Lazarus, based on TCastleControl component of our engine.
 Something like "mini-view3dscene" using Lazarus.

 Possibly real view3dscene in the future will be based on Lazarus.
-This will not happen soon (TOpenGLControl lacks stable GTK 2 support, anti-aliasing, and see various quirks in "TODO" section below --- this is all much better/stable with our TGLWindow).
+This will not happen soon (TOpenGLControl lacks stable GTK 2 support, anti-aliasing, and see various quirks in "TODO" section below --- this is all much better/stable with our TCastleWindow).
 But it's possible in the future.

 Compiling: